2231-DSCI-644-01-Org/Assignment5/README.md

-# Assignment #2: Data Engineering Mastery 🚀
+# Assignment #2

-Welcome to Assignment #2 of the Data Engineering journey!
-In this assignment, you will dive deep into the world of data acquisition, data modeling, and database management.
+Welcome to Assignment #2 In this assignment, you will dive deep into the world of data acquisition, data modeling, and database management.
 This assignment is designed to take you through the process of building a complete data pipeline.
 So, let's get started!

 ## Task 1: Scraper Module 🌐